grafana/grafana/docs/sources/upgrade-guide/when-to-upgrade/index.md

 ## Self-managing upgrade strategies

-Based on your needs, you can choose your ideal upgrade strategy.
+Based on your needs, choose your ideal upgrade strategy.
 Here’s what that might look like in practice:

 | **Strategy/cadence**                      | **Advantages/disadvantages**                                                                                                                                                                                                                                                                                           | **Example upgrade procedure**                                                                                                                                                                                                                                               |
 | ----------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |